MCR8003 : Writing in a Research Setting

 Assessment Rationale And Relationship

 Students will complete three summative assessments.
-The first being an abstract for a published paper; the second an original research proposal for a grant application and the third being a presentation on their own research idea, which will be peer-reviewed.
+The first being an abstract for a published paper; the second an original research proposal for a grant application and the third being a presentation on their own research idea.

 The students will complete one formative assessment, to write a SOP (standard operating procedure).